GoogleCloudPlatform/keras-idiomatic-programmer/books/deep-learning-design-patterns/Workshops/Junior/README.md

 This section on the workshop bundles for the Deep Learning Design Patterns Primer.
 Each workshop covers one chapter and consists of a presentation that summarizes the chapter along with one or more lab exercises.
-The intended audience is junior -- recent undergraduate or coding school grad in datascience, or ML practictioner with under 18 months of experience.
+The intended audience is junior -- Deep Learning engineer with under 12 months on-the-job experience, or recent graduate in datascience.

 |File       | Description|
 |-----------|------------|